faye-romero/FSJ-genome/README.md

 If you use any data associated with this project, please cite:

-Faye G. Romero, Felix E.G. Beaudry, Eyvind Hovmand Warner, Tram N. Nguyen, John W. Fitzpatrick, Nancy Chen. **A new high-quality genome assembly and annotation for the threatened Florida Scrub-Jay** (*Aphelocoma coerulescens*). *bioRxiv* 2024.04.05.588142.
-DOI: 10.1101/2024.04.05.588142.
+Faye G. Romero, Felix E.G. Beaudry, Eyvind Hovmand Warner, Tram N. Nguyen, John W. Fitzpatrick, Nancy Chen. **A new high-quality genome assembly and annotation for the threatened Florida Scrub-Jay (*Aphelocoma coerulescens*)**. *G3:Genes|Genomes|Genetics*, jkae232.
+DOI: 10.1093/g3journal/jkae232.

 ---